Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 No Safe Level — Lead Is a Cumulative Neurotoxin

 Lead accumulates in bone over decades and continues releasing into blood throughout a worker's life.
 The CDC and WHO state there is no known safe blood lead level.
-Chronic low-level occupational exposure causes hypertension, cognitive decline, kidney damage, and reproductive effects — mitigated only by proper industrial lead testing.
+Chronic low-level exposure causes hypertension, cognitive decline, kidney damage, and reproductive effects — mitigated only by proper industrial lead testing.

 OSHA 1910.1025 Is Heavily Enforced